dplecko/CFA/README.md

 <img src="man/figures/README-CFA-1.png" width="100%" />

-The data scientist concludes that there is a substantial cancellation of the direct, indirect, and spurious effects.
-In particular, the dataset might show evidence of disparate treatment, which male employees are given higher salaries.
+The data scientist concludes that there is a substantial cancellation of the direct, indirect effects, namely:

+-   the direct effect explains $10,300 of the observed disparity (that is, females would be paid more, had they been male in this case)
+-   the indirect effect accounts for -$6,400 (cancelling out with the direct effect)
+-   the spurious effect accounts for $1,000 of the observed variation

+In particular, the dataset might show evidence of disparate treatment, which needs further investigation.